dotnetweekly/dnw-gatsby/src/newsletters/2012/39/a-book-on-things-about-c-that-you-thought-you-new.md

 ---
 _id: 5a88e1afbd6dca0d5f0d2ecc
-title: 'A book on things about C# that you thought you new'
+title: "A book on things about C# that you thought you new"
 url: 'http://www.amazon.com/Effective-Covers-4-0-Specific-Development/dp/0321658701'
 category: 5a88e1afbd6dca0d5f0d2ecc
 slug: 'a-book-on-things-about-c-that-you-thought-you-new'